ClickFF/FSGLD/README.md

 4. Similarity search (`./gen_bat`) for the second round.

 ## Example notebook
-For convenience, we also provide a Jupyter notebook `example_inference.ipynb` (located in `DCGAN_s1/`),
-which demonstrates a full workflow for Scenario I from model training to molecular generation.
+  For convenience, we provide Jupyter notebooks `example_inference.ipynb` (located in DCGAN_s1/, CDCGAN_s2/, CDCGAN_s3/) in each scenario folder that demonstrate the full workflow from model training to molecular generation:

-Users can directly run this notebook to:
+  Users can directly run these notebooks to:
-- train the discriminator and generator (or skip training by using the provided pre-trained weights)
+- train the discriminator and generator, or skip training by loading the provided pre-trained weights
-- generate compound fingerprints
+- generate molecular fingerprints
-- compute evaluation metrics (uniqueness, diversity, novelty, similarity),
+- compute evaluation metrics (uniqueness, diversity, novelty, similarity)
 - save the generated samples to `outputs/generated_samples.csv`.

-This notebook is intended as a quick start for users to train the model and generate molecular fingerprints.
+  These notebooks serve as a quick start and benchmarking examples to facilitate reproducibility.